HackClub-Coppell/Club-Information/README.md

 - Tanay Bidnurkar, Treasurer

 ###Members
-To see a full list of our curriculum, see hackcoppell.com/members.html.
+To see a full list of our members, see hackcoppell.com/members.html.

+###Curriculum